SeriousOldMan/Simulator-Controller/README.md

 Installation is very easy.
 For first time users I recommand using the automated installer below.
 But there are different download and installation options available.
 Please see the complete documentation about [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration) for more information.

+#### Antivirus Warnings

+The programming language used for building Simulator Controller uses some really nasty tricks to control Windows applications, tricks also used by malware.
+Therefore, depending on your concrete Antivirus program, you may get some warnings regarding the Simulator Controller applications.
+I can assure you, that there's nothing about it.
+But you can read about these issues in the forums of [AutoHotkey](https://www.autohotkey.com/) itself.
+If your Antivirus programm allows exception rules, please define rules for the Simulator Controller applications, otherwise you need to have a beer and search for another Simulator Controller tool.
+Sorry...

-If you don't want to use the automated installer, you can install one of the versions below manually.
+If you don't want to use the automated installer (or you can't cause of your Antivirus protection), you can manually install one of the versions below.
 There are separate download links for the current development build and at least the two latest stable releases.
+Download and unzip anywhere).
+Beginnging with Release 3.5.2, you then need to run the "Simulator Tools" application in the *Binaries* folder.
+This will guide you through the remaining installation process.
 For release information, even for a preview on upcoming features in the next stable build, don't miss the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes).

 #### Automated Installer